HB 1186 - AS AMENDED BY THE HOUSE

 1 Definitions; Sale of Eggs.
 RSA 428:22-29 is repealed and reenacted to read as follows:

-Terms used in this subdivision shall be construed as follows unless a different meaning is clearly apparent from the language or context:
+428:22 Definitions.
+Terms used in this subdivision shall be interpreted as stated unless the language or context clearly indicates otherwise.

 I. "Adulterated" means a shell egg or shell egg packaging that bears or contains an added substance which may render it injurious to human health; consists in whole or in part of any filthy, putrid or decomposed substance or if it is otherwise spoiled or unfit for use as or contact with human food; has been subject to incubation; has been prepared, packaged or held under unsanitary conditions whereby it may have become contaminated with filth or otherwise rendered injurious to human health.

-III.
-"Person” means any person, firm, partnership, corporation, or association.”
+IV.
+"Person" means any person, firm, partnership, corporation, or association.

 428:23 Labeling.